 In memory of Rob Myles-Hooton who died in 2017 (who worked at The Three Horseshoes, The Queen’s Head and the Landlord of The Old Bell pub) who prided himself on giving a warm welcome to all his customers.

-Awarded to a business or employee who goes above and beyond to give first class service and customer experience.
+This year 2023 the award is only open to independent Henley businesses and their employee who goes above and beyond to give first class service and customer experience.